Nastel/jkool-client-java-api/README.md

 ```
 ###Query jKool using Curl

 Rest can be used to retrieve data natively (without helper classes) out of jKool uing Curl.
-Below is an example:
+Below is an example.
+Please note that you also have the option of putting the token in the header instead of specifying it as a parameter.

 ```java
 curl -i -X GET 'https://jkool.jkoolcloud.com/jkool-service/jkql?jk_query=get%20events&token=YOUR-TOKEN'